SamG101-Developer/spp/_ideas/const_funcs.md

 The numeric addition functions will not have any `cmp` parameters, but can be called either as compile time executable, like `1 + 2`, or runtime executable, like `a + b`, where `a` and `b` are variables.

+## Const Variables

+Currently `cmp` can only be used at the module level, superimposition level, or to define generic comp parameters.
+They could also be allowed as function statements, like `let`.
+If this were the case, they could then be used as generic comp args, and when constant functions are ready, they can be manipulated as arguments to constant functions.